CIS31/SQL_Server_Samples/README.md

 # SQL_Server_Samples

-This repository contains essential SQL Server scripts categorized into two main directories:
+This repository holds some of my most frequently used essential SQL Server scripts, organized into two main directories:

 **SQL\_Server\_Administration**